 Notes:

-• For a dairy-free version, use vegan chocolate and check pretzel ingredients (some contain milk).
+• For a dairy-free version: choose vegan chocolate and double-check pretzel ingredients, since some varieties contain milk.

-• Chocolate chips are convenient but can be slightly thicker when melted — the added oil helps.
+• Chocolate chips are convenient: they work well but can be slightly thicker when melted; adding a small amount of oil helps achieve a smooth, pourable consistency.

-• Store finished pretzels in an airtight container at room temp for up to 2 weeks.
+• Store finished pretzels: place them in an airtight container at room temperature, where they will stay fresh for up to 2 weeks.

 Step-by-Step Instructions